 Keep Your Competitors Close

 There’s an old adage that tells us to keep our friends close, but our enemies closer.
-This same saying can be applied to the world of manufacturing.
 By paying attention to your competition, you’ll be able to identify new safety requirements as soon as they emerge.

 Moreover, you can learn from the mistakes of your competitors and avoid future recalls of your own.